EllyPirelly/cf-movie-client/README.md

   - must contain function components
   - must use state routing to navigate
   - must use React Bootstrap (components, styling, responsivenss (Grid))
-  - must include search feature
+  - must include search feature (filter movie list)
-  - must be hosted online
+  - must be hosted online on Netlify
   - may use React Redux for state management of at least one feature (i.e., filtering movies)